How recommendations work

 Freshness

-Tuning recommendations use live workload inputs. pocketPG avoids serving stale recommendation decisions when recent WAL, connection, or workload signals have changed.
+Recommendations are based on live inputs. pocketPG avoids serving long-stale recommendation results when recent WAL, connection, or workload signals have changed.